Alberto Cavos: Bolshoi Theatre (Moscow)

 On March 11, 1853, Bolshoi Theatre in Moscow was destroyed by fire that left only exterior wall standing.
 Cavos secured the contract to rebuild the theatre and substantially expanded and altered Bove's original plan, creating Bolshoi as it was known before closing down for restoration in 2005.
-Despite the economic downturn that accompanied the disastrous Crimean War, the work rushed through, especially after the death of tsar Nicholas I of Russia – according to Alexander Benois, to reopen the theatre in time for his successor's coronation.
+Despite the economic downturn that accompanied the disastrous Crimean War, the work rushed through, especially after the death of Tsar Nicholas I – according to Alexander Benois, to reopen the theatre in time for his successor's coronation.
 Bolshoi indeed reopened in the presence of Alexander II of Russia on August 20, 1856, featuring a new grand hall for 2,150 spectators.
 In line with the eclecticism of the period, Cavos described his work as "making the auditorium as magnificent as possible and to produce a light effect, if possible, in the Renaissance style in combination with the Byzantine style.
 White colour, the bright crimson drapings, overstrewn with golden interior decoration of the boxes, different on each storey, the plaster arabesques and the main effect of the auditorium – its grand chandelier...".
 Cavos retained a personal "architect's box" at the Bolshoi, which later passed to his descendants from the Benois family.

 Henry Sutherland Edwards, contemporary British journalist, praised Cavos as being "not only an architect, but also an acoustician, if we may use the term ... he understands what does not appear to be understood in London...".
 According to Edwards, Cavos ridiculed the idea that acoustical properties of a building cannot be ensured by design; he deliberately designed, built and outfitted his theatres for sound.
 "It (the Bolshoi) is constructed as a musical instrument", commented Cavos.

 Modern architects add a sober note: despite excellent acoustics, the Bolshoi suffered from poor build quality and poor planning of its public areas.
 The former may be in part blamed on local contractors, 16-month rush schedule and a modest budget of 900,000 roubles.
 Ivan Rerberg, who restored Bolshoi in 1920–1932, bitterly commented on the architect's decision to close and fill with earth the original groundfloor galleries that housed cloakrooms before the 1853 fire.
 Large spans of load-bearing brick walls were laid without mortar; weak foundations underneath, placed in the bend of subterranean Neglinnaya River, were shifting erratically since 19th century.
 By the end of the 20th century, salvaging Bolshoi required a complete replacement of foundations.